 Adults frequent grass beds, live oyster beds, creek mouths, drop-offs, and structures such as jetties, stumps, pilings, and wrecks, where they feed primarily on shrimp and fish.
 They are most abundant in depths of less than ten feet and prefer temperatures between 60 and 80° F. Water temperatures below 45° F appear to cause large-scale mortalities.
 They tolerate a range of salinities, but adults appear to be most numerous in waters with salinities approaching that of seawater.

-Increased coastal development and the resulting loss of estuarine habitat, coupled with heavy fishing pressure, have effected spotted seatrout populations.
+Increased coastal development and the resulting loss of estuarine habitat, coupled with heavy fishing pressure, have affected spotted seatrout populations.
 The extent of anthropogenic effect is unclear as there is no coastwide stock assessment for the species and local assessments vary by state.
 Spotted seatrout are also susceptible to inshore calamities such as winter freezes, excessive fresh water, hurricanes, and red tide conditions.
 Fortunately, seatrout have two life history traits that helps maintain population size – maturing quickly and the ability to reproduce prolifically.
 Compared to other marine gamefish, spotted seatrout enjoy one of the longest spawning seasons.

 A coastwide stock assessment of spotted seatrout has not been conducted given the largely non-migratory nature of the species and the lack of data on migration where it does occur.
-Instead, North Carolina, South Carolina, Georgia and Florida have performed age-structured analyses on local stocks of spotted seatrout.
+Instead, North Carolina, South Carolina, Georgia, and Florida have performed age-structured analyses on local stocks of spotted seatrout.
 Recent assessments are putting more emphasis on the inclusion of incidental bycatch data, release mortality, and the size and age structure of releases.
 Stock assessments provide estimates of spawning potential ratio (SPR), which is a measure of the effect of fishing pressure on the relative abundance of the mature female segment of the population.
-The Commission's Spotted Seatrout FMP recommends a goal of 20 percent SPR; South Carolina and Georgia have adopted this goal, and Florida has established a 35 percent SPR goal.
+The Commission's Spotted Seatrout FMP recommends a goal of 20 percent SPR; South Carolina and Georgia have adopted this goal, and North Carolina and Florida have established a 30 percent and 35 percent SPR goal, respectively.